WestGermanGenomeCenter/pacbio_variants/README.md

 - if a multiqc_report.html is in the outputfolder then the pipeline is done

-- if the interactive job is done, but the pipeline is not done yet, notify me
+- if the interactive job is done, but the pipeline is not done yet, retry

-- if no output files arrive after some time, notify me

-- if results look odd, notify me

-- if you want to understand more, notify me
+- if you want to understand more, email me

-- if some (except logfiles) output files are 0 byte, notify me

 ## transfering results: